Metaphor: ReFantazio: Marketing and release

 Metaphor: ReFantazio was released for PlayStation 4, PlayStation 5, Windows, and Xbox Series X/S on October 11, 2024.
-The game was added to Xbox Game Pass Ultimate for Windows and Xbox Series X/S in May 2025.
+Between May 2025 and May 2026, the game was available to play on the Xbox Game Pass Ultimate subscription for Windows and Xbox Series X/S users.
+A Nintendo Switch 2 version was announced during the June 2026 installment of Nintendo Direct and is set to be released on November 12, 2026.

 In addition to the standard release, a special Collector's Edition was distributed.
 This, alongside a physical copy of the game, included a special SteelBook case, a two-disc soundtrack, an art book, a set of metallic pins, a sticker sheet, and a cloth map of the United Kingdom of Euchronia.
 The Collector's Edition is also bundled with a digital history book and soundtrack commemorating the 35th anniversary of Atlus, themed around their prior releases.
 The digital Collector's Edition contents are also available as part of the Atlus 35th Digital Anniversary Edition.
 All pre-orders granted access to the downloadable content (DLC) Archetype EXP Chest Set and Adventurer's Journey Pack, containing various early-game items for the starting playthrough.
 The Collector's Edition and Digital Anniversary Edition come with vouchers for the game's additional standalone DLC content.

+In a first anniversary livestream of the game, a Digital Guidebook Edition was announced for an early 2026 release.
+The bundle contains the digital base game, the Metaphor: ReFantazio Essential Digital Strategy Guide, a 55-page digital guidebook excerpt curated and re-edited by FuturePress from their printed 592-page complete official game guide, digital artbook and soundtrack, and Persona 5 and Shin Megami Tensei V costume and in-game music (see #Downloadable content below).
+Owners of the existing Atlus 35th Digital Anniversary Edition will receive the guidebook download for free in the future.
+It was released on January 12, 2026.

 Downloadable content

-Eight pieces of day one downloadable content (DLC) were distributed alongside the launch of the game and are bundled as part of a "Costume & Battle BGM Set DLC" pack, which comprises costumes and custom music inspired by prior Atlus titles.
+Eight pieces of day one downloadable content (DLC) were distributed alongside the launch of the game and are bundled as part of a "Costume & Battle BGM Set DLC" pack, which consists of costumes and custom music inspired by prior Atlus titles.
 These include sets inspired by the six main Persona games, as well as packs inspired by Shin Megami Tensei IV (2013), Shin Megami Tensei V (2021) and the Etrian Odyssey series.